BIONF/HaMStR/README.md

 NRRLLITTQPTATDSNYKTPIYINAPNGELYFANQDETSVSSVVFKRVIGATAANAPYVASDSWTKKIRKWNTYNHEVSK
 ...
 ```

+Please check this [wiki page](https://github.com/BIONF/HaMStR/wiki/Add-new-taxa-to-HaMStR) for more details.

 ## Dependencies
 HaMStR has some dependencies, that either will be automatically installed via the setup script, or must be installed by your system admin if you don't have the root privileges.
 In the following you will find the full list of HaMStR's dependencies for Ubuntu system as well as the alternatives for MacOS.
 In Ubuntu, you can install those system and bioinformatics tools/libraries using `apt-get` tool